 INVALIDATE METADATA Statement

-Marks the metadata for one or all tables as stale.
-Required after a table is created through the Hive shell, before the table is available for Impala queries.
-The next time the current Impala node performs a query against a table whose metadata is invalidated, Impala reloads the associated metadata before the query proceeds.
-This is a relatively expensive operation compared to the incremental metadata update done by the REFRESH statement, so in the common scenario of adding new data files to an existing table, prefer REFRESH rather than INVALIDATE METADATA.
-If you are not familiar with the way Impala uses metadata and how it shares the same metastore database as Hive, see Overview of Impala Metadata and the Metastore for background information.
+The INVALIDATE METADATA statement marks the metadata for one or all tables as stale.
+The next time the Impala service performs a query against a table whose metadata is invalidated, Impala reloads the associated metadata before the query proceeds.
+As this is a very expensive operation compared to the incremental metadata update done by the REFRESH statement, when possible, prefer REFRESH rather than INVALIDATE METADATA.

 INVALIDATE METADATA [[db_name.]table_name]